 |Urinary tract infection||1 (4%)||1 (4%)|

-In patients with CAPS, the most common and consistently reported adverse event associated with Arcalyst was injection-site reaction (ISR).
-The ISRs included erythema, swelling, pruritis, mass, bruising, inflammation, pain, edema, dermatitis, discomfort, urticaria, vesicles, warmth and hemorrhage.
+In patients with CAPS or RP, the most common and consistently reported adverse event associated with Arcalyst was injection-site reaction (ISR).
+The ISRs included erythema, swelling, pruritus, mass, bruising, inflammation, pain, edema, dermatitis, discomfort, urticaria, vesicles, warmth and hemorrhage.
 Most injection-site reactions lasted for one to two days.
-No ISRs were assessed as severe, and no patient discontinued study participation due to an ISR.

-During Part A, the incidence of patients reporting infections was greater with Arcalyst (48%) than with placebo (17%).
-In Part B, randomized withdrawal, the incidence of infections were similar in the Arcalyst (18%) and the placebo patients (22%).
+During Part A in the CAPS study, the incidence of patients reporting infections was greater with Arcalyst (48%) than with placebo (17%).
+In Part B, randomized withdrawal, the incidence of infections was similar in the Arcalyst (18%) and the placebo patients (22%).
 Part A of the trial was initiated in the winter months, while Part B was predominantly performed in the summer months.

 In placebo-controlled studies across a variety of patient populations encompassing 360 patients treated with rilonacept and 179 treated with placebo, the incidence of infections was 34% and 27% (2.15 per patient-exposure year and 1.81 per patient-exposure year), respectively, for rilonacept and placebo.